Dmitriy9000/BodyBuilding2011/README.md

-Bodybuilding diary on MS WPF
+Bodybuilder's diary running on WPF